Amirt55/TPackage/README.md

 ```
 from tpack import vis, trans, filt
 ```
-For more details, Please check the notebook file ReadMe.
+For more details, Please check the ReadMe notebook file.
 The package is being updated ...